CSE-582-GAN-Group/gzram/README.md

 This will create the device `/dev/zspool0`.

+### Build script

+Alternatively, run `build.sh` to build both components.

 ## Running

-Run `./setup_driver.sh` to ensure the necessary kernel modules are loaded, namely ublk and zspool
+Run `./setup_driver.sh` to ensure the necessary kernel modules are loaded, namely ublk and zspool.

 Then, run `./create.sh` to start the userspace daemon.
 The daemon will be connected to the zspool device at `/dev/zspool0`, but this can be changed in the script.
 The default capacity of the device is 2G, but this could be changed by running `./create.sh <capacity_in_bytes>`.